Beginners composting: bokashi, worm farms and bins

 Suitable for:

-most fruit and veg scraps (including citrus and onion in small quantities), teabags and coffee grounds, crushed eggshells, small amounts of bread or pasta, moist cardboard and newspaper, small amounts of old cotton clothing (like underwear)
+• Most fruit and veg scraps (including citrus and onion in small quantities), teabags and coffee grounds, crushed eggshells, small amounts of bread or pasta, moist cardboard and newspaper, small amounts of old natural fibre textiles, such as cotton clothing.

 Not suitable for:

-garlic, large amounts of citrus or onion, chilli, dairy, citrus, meat, fish, oils
+• Garlic, large amounts of citrus or onion, chilli, dairy, citrus, meat, fish, oils, high nitrogen material like fresh lawn clippings and manure.

 Bokashi